ZakuroSoda/Nice-Stuff/README.md

 8_ball.py is a really bad hardcoded script for you to play 8 ball with.

 Donut is a python script that makes ASCII Art of a revolving donut.

+DinoGameHacks.js is some javascript _hacks_ for you to impress your friend in the Chrome Dinosaur Game.